e5pe0n/e5pe0n.github.io/docs/_posts/aws/2023-08-19-AWS-Certified-Solutions-Architect-Associate.md

 - NAT instance
   - manual
   - an EC2 instance using preconfigured Linux-based AMI
+  - **source/destination check on the ENI must be disabled**
+    - to allow the instance to receive traffic not destined for its IP and to send traffic using a source address that it doesn't own
   - bastion host (jump host)
     - connect to instance that don't have public IP
   - not often used recently